Iblouse/Proactive-churn-prevention/blog_post.md

 - **At-Risk Customer Count**: 1,347 customers
 - **Overall Churn Rate**: 19.4% (581 of 3,000 customers)

-This isn't an abstract ML problem—it's a revenue protection challenge with concrete dollar amounts.
+This isn't an abstract ML problem.
+It's a revenue protection challenge with concrete dollar amounts.

 ---